A. L. Vijay: 2010–2015: Critical Acclaim

+2016–present

 In February 2016, he was named as a director of Prabhu Deva's trilingual film Devi opposite Tamannaah which was made in Tamil, Telugu and Hindi.
 This marked his debut in Telugu and Hindi languages.
+He reunites again with Prabhu Deva in the films Lakshmi (2018) and Devi 2 (2019), simultaneously shot in Telugu as Abhinetri 2.

 In 2021, he directed a biographical drama film Thalaivii based on the life of Indian actress-turned chief minister J. Jayalalithaa.
 The film starred Kangana Ranaut as the main protagonist Jayalalithaa and Arvind Swami as M. G. Ramachandran.
 The bilingual film was shot in Tamil and Hindi simultaneously.

-Filmmaking style
+He directed a horror thriller film, Boo (2023), after the rather forgettable Diya.
+In 2024, the action thriller film Mission: Chapter 1 starring Arun Vijay and Amy Jackson in lead roles was released.
+The next direction was Kadhal Reset Repeat (2026), which was a failure.

+Craft, style, and technical collaborations

 Vijay has described that he wants his audience "to immerse themselves" in his films, and hence uses scenes which reflect the local culture, explaining that his scenes should mirror society and "lend it an element of timelessness".
 He revealed that while constructing a film, he "first thinks of the plot, then the screenplay and then the characters", and tries to portray human values in his films.

-He has expressed that he prefers "to mould actors" telling them to react and not act, drawing such inspiration from the work of Suraaj.
+He has expressed that he prefers "to mould actors," telling them to react and not act, drawing such inspiration from the work of Suraaj.

-Furthermore, Vijay has showed interest in training people and mentoring their careers, citing that he likes to be the oldest member of his crew.
-His films have a "regular crew" which includes cinematographer Nirav Shah, music director G. V. Prakash Kumar (being his regular music composer until Devi), production designer Selva Kumar and editor Anthony.
+Furthermore, Vijay has shown interest in training people and mentoring their careers, citing that he likes to be the oldest member of his crew.
+His films have a "regular crew" which includes cinematographer Nirav Shah, music director G. V. Prakash Kumar (being his regular music composer until Devi), production designer Selva Kumar, and editor Anthony.